The Department of Psychology at Western Michigan University offers a Doctor of Philosophy degree in Industrial Organizational Behavior Management.

 - PSY 5400: Psychology of Safety.
 The purpose of this course is to teach students about current research and trends in the psychology of safety.
 Students review, critically analyze and discuss current trends in safety research, including behavior-based safety, injury/illness prevention and other relevant topics.
 Students receive training in the application of behavioral principles to solve specific safety problems in organizations through changing behavior and improving performance.

-- PSY 5490: Instructional Design.
+- PSY 6546: Behavior Based Instructional Design.
 This course will cover the basic principles and techniques of effective instruction and training as applied to a wide variety of settings, including K-12 education, higher education and personnel training.

 - PSY 6430: Personnel Selection and Placement.
-This course teaches students the legal requirements for personnel selection systems, and how to design and evaluate the adequacy (reliability and validity) of personnel selection and placement instruments.
+This course is designed to teach students: (1) the legal and professional requirements for personnel selection and placement programs; (2) how to design and conduct job analyses, interviews, and tests that conform to the legal and professional requirements; and (3) how to evaluate the adequacy (the reliability and validity) of personnel selection and placement instruments.

 - PSY 6440: Personnel Training and Development.
-This course emphasizes the principles of behavior analysis as they apply to learning as well as techniques and administrative procedures used in the development of human resources at all levels.
+The course emphasizes the principles of learning as well as techniques and administrative procedures used in the development of human resources at all levels.

 - PSY 6510: Behavioral Systems Analysis.
-This course trains students to apply behavioral systems analysis concepts to the design of systems which yield objective measures of critical organizational business indices.
+The application of systems analysis concepts to the design of systems which yield behavioral measures of complex social situations.

 - PSY 6110: Current Research in Experimental Analysis.
 This course examines basic research areas of current interest to behavior analysts.
 A central component of the course is detailed consideration of articles published in the Journal of the Experimental Analysis of Behavior.